codesinger/shu/doc/shu-manual.md

 Split a string into a list of strings.
 If the optional *separator* is present, it is used as a regular expression that represents the line separator and it is not retained in each split line.
-If *separator* is not present, the separator is the newline (\n) character.
+If *separator* is not present, the separator is the newline character.
 The separator expressions are removed from the input string and a list of separated strings is returned.

 If the input line is an empty string, a list containing one empty string is returned.
 If the line contains a trailing new line character, that trailing new line character is discarded without generating a new, empty line in the output.

+In the following examples *separator* has been set to a comma.

-For example, the input string "Hello\nThere\n" will return exactly the same output list as the input string "Hello\nThere".
+For example, the input string "Hello,There," will return exactly the same output list as the input string "Hello,There".

-As another example, the input string "Hi\nHow are you?\n" returns a list of two strings, which are "Hi" and "How are you?".
+As another example, the input string "Hi,How are you?," returns a list of two strings, which are "Hi" and "How are you?".